Dragón Rojo Jr.

-Dragón Rojo Jr. (Spanish for Red Dragon Jr., born November 3, 1982) is the ring name of a Mexican luchador enmascarado (Spanish for "Masked Professional wrestler") known for his work in Consejo Mundial de Lucha Libre (CMLL).
-Dragón Rojo Jr. has previously worked under the ring names Zaracatán Jr. and Diamante Negro but has achieved the majority of his success as Dragón Rojo Jr. He is a former CMLL World Middleweight Champion, having held the championship for a total of 1,954 days.
-Dragón Rojo Jr. along with Último Guerrero are the longest reigning CMLL World Tag Team Champions in the history of the championship.
+Anselmo Rivas Castro (born November 3, 1982), best known by his ring name Dragón Rojo Jr. (Spanish for "Red Dragon Jr."), is a Mexican luchador (or professional wrestler).
+He works for Consejo Mundial de Lucha Libre (CMLL).
+He is a two-time CMLL World Middleweight Champion, and he currently holds the record for most days as Middleweight Champion.
+Alongside Último Guerrero, Dragón Rojo Jr. is the longest reigning CMLL World Tag Team Champion in the history of the championship.

-Dragón Rojo Jr.'s real name is not a matter of public record as is often the case with enmascarados in Mexico who have never been unmasked; in Lucha libre it is traditional to keep masked wrestlers' private lives secret from the wrestling fans.
-It has not been confirmed if Dragón Rojo Jr. is in actuality the grandson of Dragón Rojo like it has been claimed of if the family relationship is pure storyline.

 Personal life

-The future Dragón Rojo Jr. was born on November 3, 1982 in Gómez Palacio, Durango, Mexico.
-While it was later claimed that he is the grand son of a professional wrestler from the 1970s called Dragón Rojo, it is believed that this is a storyline relationship only, used to explain the ring name, something not uncommon in lucha libre.
+Anselmo Rivas Castro, later known by the ring name Dragón Rojo Jr., was born on November 3, 1982, in Gómez Palacio, Durango, Mexico.
+While it was later claimed that he is the grandson of a professional wrestler from the 1970s called Dragón Rojo, it is believed that this is a storyline relationship only, used to explain the ring name, something not uncommon in lucha libre.
 Dragón Rojo Jr. has a college degree in physical education and has taught physical education at the primary school of Ejido Luján, in Gómez Palacio, Durango, inspired to become a teacher like his father.
-He is one of Consejo Mundial de Lucha Libre's ("World Wrestling Council; CMLL) "ambassadors" in their campaign against Tuberculosis, raising awareness and money for the fight against the disease.
+He is one of Consejo Mundial de Lucha Libre's ("World Wrestling Council; CMLL) "ambassadors" in their campaign against tuberculosis, raising awareness and money for the fight against the disease.